 NJ Workplace Injury Attorney: I Contracted Covid-19 at My Workplace.
 Do I have a Case?

-Not everyone was able to work from home when shutdown orders were issued in New Jersey in response to the Coronavirus pandemic.
+Not everyone was able to work from home when New Jersey issued shutdown orders in response to the Coronavirus pandemic.
 For those who still had to report to work each day, they risked contracting COVID-19 from a co-worker, an employer, a client, or vendor who they came in contact with at the office.
 If you contracted COVID-19 at your workplace, do you have a case for workers’ compensation?
 The NJ workplace injury attorney from Rossetti & DeVoto, P.C. can answer your questions.

 This is a difficult question to answer because traditionally, workers’ compensation does not cover illnesses spread by the community.
 Why?
 These illnesses, like the flu and the common cold, are difficult to pin down as to how you contracted it.
-It’s tough to prove that you were sickened while performing your job duties but an NJ workers comp attorney can help determine a course of action.
+It’s tough to prove that you fell ill while performing your job duties.
+But, an NJ workers comp attorney can help determine a course of action.

 NJ Workplace Injury Attorney: How States Handle Workers’ Comp and COVID-19